Why Does IICRC Certification Matter?

 There is a reason: it’s important for you, or anyone else in need of reliable water damage services to know.

-So no matter what led you to our site or where you ended up, one of the things we think is most important for you to understand is the quality of the work you can expect from our technicians.
+One of the things we think is most important for you to understand is the quality of the work you can expect from our technicians.

 That is why you need to know about the IICRC and its impact on our industry.